apache/airflow/docs/howto/operator/gcp/display_video.rst

     :start-after: [START howto_google_display_video_createquery_report_operator]
     :end-before: [END howto_google_display_video_createquery_report_operator]

-You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.gcp.operators.display_video.GoogleDisplayVideo360CreateReportOperator` parameters which allows you to dynamically determine values.
+Use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.gcp.operators.display_video.GoogleDisplayVideo360CreateReportOperator`
+parameters which allow you to dynamically determine values.
-The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators.
+The result is saved to :ref:`XCom <concepts:xcom>`, which allows the result to be used by other operators.

 .. _howto/operator:GoogleDisplayVideo360DeleteReportOperator:

 Deleting a report
 ^^^^^^^^^^^^^^^^^

-To delete Display&Video 360 report you can use :class:`~airflow.gcp.operators.display_video.GoogleDisplayVideo360DeleteReportOperator`.
+To delete Display&Video 360 report use
+:class:`~airflow.gcp.operators.display_video.GoogleDisplayVideo360DeleteReportOperator`.

 .. exampleinclude:: ../../../../airflow/gcp/example_dags/example_display_video.py